Pinsker $\sigma$-algebra Character and mean Li-Yorke chaos: Acknowledgement

 \section{Acknowledgement}

-C. Liu was supported in part by NNSF of China (12090012).
-R. Xiao was supported by NNSF of China (11971455, 12031019, 12090012).
-L. Xu was supported in part by NNSF of China (12090012,11871188) and the USTC Research Funds of the Double First-Class Initiative.
+C. Liu is supported in part by NNSF of China (12090012).
+R. Xiao is supported by NNSF of China (11971455, 12031019, 12090012).
+L. Xu is supported in part by NNSF of China (12090012,11871188) and the USTC Research Funds of the Double First-Class Initiative.